 Each of the schools within the district provides a wealth of school safety-related initiatives.
 These programs may include peer mediation, bullying prevention, conflict resolution, social skills development, managing emotions and components of character education.
-Students are involved in a wide variety of safety activities through both their classes as well as through work with school counselors and school psychologists.
+Students are involved in a wide variety of safety activities through both their classes as well as through work with school counselors, social workers, and school psychologists.
+By October 1st of each school year, the superintendent and chief school administrator have provided written information to all students and staff about emergency procedures.